 Only the first of those three is it even close to being relevant to the main point.

-I am well aware that the most mainstream view is that they were rather the Mandeans, a Gnostic sect most famous for claiming to be followers of John The Baptist but not Jesus.
+I am well aware that the most mainstream view is that they were the Mandeans, a Gnostic sect most famous for claiming to be followers of John The Baptist but not Jesus.

 Thing is, that theory makes no sense to me.
 It seems to derive from them calling themselves a vaguely similar name.